 Additionally, if you are self-employed and struggling with business debts, any parties involved in the business itself may be notified of the details of your IVA as it directly concerns them.
 For example, if you owe money to suppliers or employees, they will need to be included in the IVA, and will receive copies of the relevant paperwork.

-How Long Will an IVA Stay on My Credit Report?
+How Long Does an IVA Stay on My Credit File?

 Generally, an IVA that lasts for five or six years will remain in your credit report for six years since the beginning of the IVA itself.
 However, paying off your IVA earlier does not mean that it will be wiped from your file earlier, it just means that it will be marked as complete rather than in progress.
 If the IVA takes longer than six years to complete, however, it will remain on your credit report until it is completed.
 If you stop making payments, your insolvency practitioner will ask the creditors if they want to present a petition for your bankruptcy, and if made bankrupt, the bankruptcy will then appear on your credit file.